mkatzef/pronto-remote-android/README.md

 The "SAVE" and "IMPORT" buttons respectively store, and revert to a saved snapshot of the Pronto Remote layout.
 "SAVE" copies a description of Pronto Remote's buttons to the Android device's clipboard (to be pasted elsewhere).
 "IMPORT" opens a menu allowing a saved layout to be pasted and used to update the remote.

-\* Compatible devices are any connected device with a Device ID of 1027.
+\* Compatible devices are any connected device with a Vendor ID of 1027, 6790, or 9025.
+This list may be expended by altering the `ACCEPTED_VENDOR_IDS` array of `MainActivity.java', and `device_filter.xml`.

 \*\* The current version of the Pronto Remote Android app provides 30 user-programmable buttons.
 These are, regrettably, hard-coded into the `acitivty_main.xml` activity layout, using output from a Python script (not included).